 If your preschool doesn’t celebrate Valentine’s Day, a great alternative theme is friendship.
-Add these sixteen friendship activities to your preschool lesson plans.
+Add these free friendship preschool lesson plans to your themed plans!
 Be sure to grab the download from the end of the post as well.

 Friendship Activities for Preschoolers and Toddlers